data-ethics-and-society/data-ethics-and-society-reading-group/Guides/facilitating.md

 ## Post event

-Normally after the event we send an emailing to attendees thanking them for attending and asking for any feedback.
+After the event we send an email to attendees thanking them for attending and asking for any feedback.